vannguyengd/gooddata-ui/docs/06_cloudnative__generating_token.md

 ---

-To use OpenID Connect (OIDC) Identity Provider may not be convenient if you want to use the **GoodData.CN** API from the command line or some application.
-For these use cases, you can issue and API Token and then use it for accessing **GoodData.CN** resources.
+To use OpenID Connect (OIDC) Identity Provider may not be convenient if you want to use the **GoodData.CN** API from the command line.
+For this use cases, you can issue and API Token and then use it for accessing **GoodData.CN** resources.

 To generate the **GoodData.CN** API token, you can either submit a POST request to `/api/entities/users/{:userId}/apiTokens` or you can use